Crockpot Baked Ziti made with melty-cheese, robust meat sauce, and creamy ricotta makes this comfort meal classic… all ‘baked’ in the crockpot!

 - 12 ounces shredded Italian blend cheese

-- Line the bottom of the crockpot with aluminum foil.
+- Line the bottom of the slow cooker with aluminum foil.

-- Place 1/3 of the sauce on the bottom of the pot, then cover and spread with 1/3 of the dry noodles.
+- Place 1/3 of the dry noodles on the bottom of the pot, then cover and spread with 1/3 of the marinara.

-- Sprinkle the ricotta with the shredded cheese.
+- Dollop 1/3 of the ricotta cheese on top of the marinara, then sprinkle with 1/3 of the shredded cheese.

-- Replace the lid and cook on low for 4 hours, or until the pasta has cooked all the way through and the cheese has melted.
+- Secure the lid and cook on low for 4 hours, or until the pasta has cooked all the way through and the cheese has melted.